 We first marked the studs on the wall, then put a 2 x 2 cleat on the back and sides of each shelf.
 Even though walls, corners, and closets aren’t always level, make sure you check for level a lot during this process.

-It took us longer to build the shelving because we used more 2 x 2’s to frame and then filled it in with shorter cross braces.
+It took us longer to build the shelving because we used more 2 x 2’s to frame then filled it in with shorter cross braces.
 To screw in all of the framework pieces, we used 3″ screws.
 Then we glued and screwed them together with the Kreg Jig Pocket Joint and wood glue.

 Cut and fit the shelves.